ConstantineLignos/MORSEL/README.md

 `java -jar morsel.jar data/test/brown_wordlist.txt out.txt log.txt params/conservative.txt`

+If you're using a data set of any significant size, you'll want to increase Java's maximum heap size, see Java's `Xmx` flag.

 ## Evaluating MORSEL
 MORSEL was designed for Morpho Challenge, so it's best evaluated using the Morpho Challenge metrics (which you can get from their website) or the EMMA metric.
 I have three requests for people performing evaluations: